CTU-IIG/thermocam-pcb/README.md

 ### Additional functionality

-You can use multiple functions, most even at the same time:
+You can use multiple functions, many of them simultaneously:

 * Enter points on the image and print their temperature
 * Export or import these points to a json format
+* Record video
-* Record video or set video as input
+* Use the recorded video as input instead of grabbing images from the camera
 * Set delay between prints/display
 * Display exported points and their corresponding camera image
+* Enable web server for live presentation of grabbed and processed data
+* Point tracking (if the board or camera moves, the tracked points stay at the same location on the board)

 For example, to import previously saved points, enter points by hand, export both into a single file and record video, run: